Public Agency Lobbying

 Failure to file complete, accurate and timely L-5 reports may result in enforcement and a monetary penalty.
 A state agency director who knowingly fails to file an L-5 when required shall be subject to a personal civil penalty of $100 dollars per statement.
 A state agency official, officer or employee who is responsible for, or knowingly directs or spends public funds in violation of RCW 42.17A.635(2) or (3) may be personally subject to penalties equal to the amount of public funds spent.

-- Itemization of non-public fund expenditures of over $15 spent in conjunction with the agency’s lobbying program (i.e., meals, beverages, travel, theater or sporting event tickets, art work, flowers, etc.).
+- Expenditures spent in conjunction with lobbying (i.e., meals, beverages, travel, etc.).

-- Expenditures of consultants or contractors employed by the agency to assist in lobbying activities.
+- Expenditures paid to contract lobbyists to assist in lobbying activities.

 - Recommendations or reports to the legislature in response to a legislative request.